Charles Paget Wade

 Charles Paget Wade (1883 – 28 June 1956) was an English architect, artist-craftsman and poet.
 Today he is perhaps best remembered for the eclectic collection he amassed during his life, a collection which can be seen at Snowshill Manor, his former home in the village of Snowshill, Gloucestershire, which he gave to the National Trust in 1951.

 Life

-Wade was the son of Paget Augustus and Amy Wade, who owned several sugar estates in the West Indies.
-Wade's paternal grandmother, Mary Jones, was a black woman whom his grandfather married in 1855 in St. Kitts before moving the family to England by 1861.
-Their children and grandchildren, including Charles, were among the largest Black landowners in St. Kitts.
+Wade was the son of Paget Augustus and Amy Wade, who owned several sugar plantations in the West Indies.
+Wade's paternal grandmother, Mary Jones, was a black woman whom his grandfather married in 1855 in St Kitts before moving the family to England by 1861.
+Their children and grandchildren, including Charles, were among the largest landowners in St Kitts.

 When Wade's father died in 1911, Wade inherited a share in the family sugar business, leaving him independently wealthy.

 Wade married in 1946.
 His spouse, Mary McEwan Gore Graham, was working in the nearby village of Broadway during World War II when she first visited Snowshill Manor in 1945.
 After the marriage they spent increasing amounts of time at their house in the West Indies.